Skip to content

 Use Low or Delicate Heat (Most of the Time)

 Low heat is your friend.
-It preserves softness, reduces shrinkage, and helps colors last.
-Add wool dryer balls to improve airflow and shorten cycles.
+It preserves softness, reduces shrinkage, and extends the life of your bedding.
+Wool dryer balls, like those from Woolite ($12.99), can improve airflow and shorten cycles.
 Remove bedding slightly damp, then air-finish on the line or the bed for fewer wrinkles.
-Authoritative care pages echo “tumble dry low” and recommend dryer balls for better results (Sleep Foundation; Parachute Care).
+Authoritative care pages echo “tumble dry low” and recommend dryer balls for better results (Sleep Foundation 2026; Parachute Care 2026).

 This close-up of a care label demonstrates that can bedding go in the dryer when the tag specifies tumble dry low or delicate.